g0dEngineer/Cryptosynth/README.md

-## Part C - Cryptosynth Aeon plugin download & pointing plugin to Aeon's brain file
+## Part C - Cryptosynth Aeon plugin creation & pointing plugin to Aeon's brain file

 1. Open utils.py (with python idle to avoid corrupting spacing) , and edit file by changing tempdir value (under "download_pretrained_model") to directory of the result from 4.b.
 Ensure slashes in path face this "/" way: https://bit.ly/3cBXrAE